How to explore Byron Bay on a budget

 Byron is full of amazing beaches, but my favourite had to be the beautiful Belongil Beach.
 This beach is a lot quieter than the Main Beach, meaning you can relax and enjoy the serenity… without the swarming crowds.
 Lay back and soak up the Aussie sun, have a swim, or even try your hand at yoga!

 If you’re staying at Wake Up, Belongil Beach is directly across the road and less than a minute walk from your room.
-Be sure to take advantage of the free board hire and hit the waves with a stand-up paddleboard, or even try your turn at surfing.
-If you’re wanting some tips and tricks on surfing, I’d recommend booking a private lesson from a travel agency.
-(There is one, Peter Pans directly opposite the hostel reception)
+Be sure to take advantage of the free surfboard hire and hit the waves.
+If you’re wanting some tips and tricks on surfing, I’d recommend booking a private lesson.
+Chat to the Wake Up! staff for local recommendations.

 EXPLORE THE TOWN, WINDOW SHOPPING AND THE MARKETS